 Pyrazinamide, dose prescribed by participant's physician, will be taken by mouth daily.
 Pyrazinamide is in a combination pill pack with the other standard ATT medications.

-Metformin hydrochloride 500 mg tablet once daily starting one week after the initiation of TB treatment, then increasing to study twice daily through study week-12 (11 weeks total metformin treatment).
+Metformin hydrochloride 500 mg tablet once daily starting one week after the initiation of TB treatment, then increasing to twice daily through study week-12 (11 weeks total metformin treatment).

 Tembisa Clinical Research Centre-The Aurum Institute